 smolcluster

-Training neural networks across heterogeneous hardware with PyTorch
+Training and inference for neural networks across Mac minis, Raspberry Pi, and GPUs with PyTorch

 Overview